Removing the iOS home indicator in SwiftUI

 }

-When you run this again, the view will no longer show the home indicator…or more precise: the indicator will be shown briefly, then fade out:
+This will no longer show the home indicator.
+Or rather, it will show briefly, then fade out:

 I just love how clean and easy these things are with SwiftUI, where UIKit instead requires you to override properties in your view controller.

-Also, do note that you should only use this view modifier in very specific cases, since the home indicator should most probably be used in most cases.
-I use it to hide the home indicator in a video player, which makes sense.
 Full-screen games is another example of when the indicator maybe should be hidden.
-All in all, make sure to consider your use-case before hiding the indicator, and you’ll be fine.
+All in all, make sure to consider your use-case before hiding the indicator.

 Targeting older OS versions